-- The Council for Children and Families is a 501(c) 3 non-profit organization established in 1995 to teach and support people who provide care to children from 0 to 8 years old.
+- The Council for Children and Families was established in 1995 to teach and support people who provide care to children from 0 to 8 years old.
 For more than two decades we have been educating caregivers, teachers, and family members in developmentally appropriate practices with the main goal to prepare young children for becoming happy and successful adults.

 - Child Care quality.